aws-samples/amazon-omics-tutorials/utils/cdk/omx-ecr-helper/README.md

 ## Usage

-Deploy the [AWS CloudFormation](https://aws.amazon.com/cloudformation/) stacks used by the application in each region you intend to run Amazon Omics Workflows using the following:
+Deploy the [AWS CloudFormation](https://aws.amazon.com/cloudformation/) stacks used by the application in each region you intend to run AWS HealthOmics Workflows using the following:

 ```bash
 # install package dependencies